-Madras State objected to this and negotia tions started between the then Mysore State and also Madras State, but unfortu nately the negotiations dragged orj for a decade, the matter was referred to arbit ration, and the arbitration tribunal gave an award which the Madras State did not accept.
-Ultimately the Madras State being a State at that time and the Mysore State being princely State, the I. in a disadvantageous position.
-So an agreement was thrust upon the Mysore State in the year 1924, and very reluctantly Mysore had to sign the 1924 agreement.
+Madras State objected to this and negotiations started between the then Mysore State and also Madras State, but unfortunately the negotiations dragged on for a decade, the matter was referred to arbitration, and the arbitration tribunal gave an award which the Madras State did not accent.
+Ultimately the Madras State being a State at that time and the Mysore State being princely State, the latter was in a disadvantageous position.
+So an agreement was thrust upon the Mysore State in the year 1974, and yery reluctantly Mysore had to sign the 1924 agreement.

-Sir, after the agreement-as the i a'ble Minister has just now said-uptii 1964 no attempts were made by the then Governments to utilize the waters which Mysore was entitled to under the 1924 agreement.
-It was onl> in 1964 that the State Government took up the construction of Hemavati.
-Harangi and Kabini in full swing.
-The clearance of these projects unfortunately is still pending with the Government o\' India, although these three projects are envisaged v.;', within the 1924 agreement.
+Sir, after the agreement-as the hon'ble Minister has just now said-uptil 1964 no attempts were made by the then Governments to utilize the waters which Mysore was entitled to under the 1924 agreement.
+It was only in 1964 that the State Government took up the construction of Hemavati, Harangi and Kabini in full swing.
+The clearance of these projects unfortunately is still pending with the Government of India, although these three projects are envisaged well within the 1924 agreement.